 Top brand awareness tip: It's not all ‘me me me'.
 A conversation goes two ways, so don't forget to stop and listen to what the people you're trying so hard to reach are saying back to you.
-You never know — they might just have some valuable insights or great ideas!
+You never know — they might just have some valuable insights or great ideas.

 How do you measure brand awareness?

-You're not their only source of leads, but it's safe to say your colleagues over in sales are depending on you to convert your website's highest-quality leads into new contacts to which they can reach out.
+You're not their only source of leads, but it's safe to say your colleagues over in sales are depending on you to convert leads into new contacts to which they can reach out.

-Part of this process involves monitoring your MQLs (Marketing Qualified Leads), but above all, it's important to keep track of — and record — the leads your sales team disqualifies.
-Create a report of all the leads coming in and section out those who've been disqualified, and why.
+If you’re having trouble driving leads, create a report of all the leads coming in and section out those who've been disqualified, and why.
 This can help refine your marketing processes and continuously improve the quality of leads coming in.

 How do you measure high-quality leads?

 Analyze trends across the leads who eventually turn into customers.
 Create goals and custom reports such as multi-touch revenue attribution reports, customize your dashboards, report on revenue, and more.

 If you're looking for tools to create and track effective marketing goals for an entire marketing team, check out HubSpot'sMarketing Hub.

 Gaining customers is key to expanding your reach and growing your business.
 Many companies struggle to build a sustainable strategy that will scale.

 For instance, say your main customer acquisition play is by leveraging content marketing.
 Do you have a strong team to build out a style guide and content strategy then execute on it for your chosen channels?